common-workflow-language/user_guide/src/topics/outputs.md

 :caption: "`echo-job.yml`"
 ```

-Now invoke `cwl-runner` providing the tool wrapper and the input object
+Now invoke `cwl-runner` providing the tool description and the input object
 on the command line:

 ```{code-block} console